-What is Direct Marketing?
-Any product that is sold through the market goes through an elaborate system of production, transportation, procurement at market place and subsequently one or two steps before reaching the end consumer.
-In the entire value chain, some value is added either in transportation, storage, delivery or product improvements.
+Any product sold through the market goes through an elaborate system of production, transportation, procurement at the marketplace, and subsequently, one or two steps before reaching the end consumer.
+The entire value chain adds value to transportation, storage, delivery, or product improvements.

 History of Direct Marketing in India